Tavnuh/compare-strings/README.md

 The `precision` argument is used to determine the number of decimals returns in the resulting float.

-## Coming soon:
-- Support for additional alternative measures of similarity
-- Support for lists of strings
-- check_for_name argument - this is intended for use with the email argument, and checks that string (or series) for any names that are contained within the email username before performing the calculation.
-This allows the user to ignore email user names that don't contain human names.

 ## Installation
 ```python
 pip install CompareStrings